-Ting, 36, who also wrote and produced the film, majored in statistics at Cornell before taking a job as an actuary at Mercer Consulting (MMC) in New York.
+Ting, 36, who also wrote and produced the film, majored in statistics at Cornell before taking a job as an actuary at Mercer Consulting (MMC:US) in New York.
 After the Sept.
 11, 2001 terrorist attacks, he decided to pursue acting.
 He started making film shorts and moved to Hong Kong in 2005 to take a job at CNN.

 Ting says he “didn’t grow up on indie art films,” and it shows.
 Still, he’s to be lauded for producing something outside Hong Kong’s clubby studio system.